ACCESS, EQUITY, AND COMPASSION: THE FUTURE OF QUALITY HOSPICE PALLIATIVE CARE

-Program Advisory Committee Co-Chairs:
+Conference Program Advisory Committee:

-Pamela Blackwood, With more than 30 years in not-for-profit management, Pamela Blackwood has brought her social work background and passion for excellence in patient and family support to her role as Executive Director of McNally House Hospice.
+Pamela Blackwood, with more than 30 years in not-for-profit management, Pamela Blackwood has brought her social work background and passion for excellence in patient and family support to her role as Executive Director of McNally House Hospice.
 Prior to joining the McNally House Hospice team in 2008, Pamela was a Sessional Professor at Mohawk College in the Social Service Worker program and the Executive Director of Big Brothers Big Sisters of Brantford & District.
 Entering her 11th year with McNally House, Pamela holds leadership roles as the chair of the HPCO Residential Hospice Interest Group, as a member of Palliative Care Regional Council for the Hamilton Niagara Haldimand and Brant LHIN and as an HPCO reviewer for the residential and visiting hospice accreditation program.

 Cherie Kok, MA, Executive Director, Hospice Northwest.
 Born and raised in Thunder Bay, married 24 years, mother of three.
 Cherie has experience working in both the for profit and non-profit sectors with an emphasis on program and community development.
 Her MA is in Philanthropy and Development and she has over 15 years experience with fundraising and not-for profit management.
 Cherie has been employed by Hospice Northwest for 3 and ½ years.
 In addition, she is a Hospice Northwest volunteer and has worked with palliative, caregiver and grief clients.